berbaquero/reeddit/readme.md

 # Reeddit

-A minimalist, elastic and read-only [Reddit](http://reddit.com/) web client, that allows you to create custom 'Channels' with up to 3 subreddits each.
+A minimalist, elastic and read-only [Reddit](http://reddit.com/) web app client, that lets you create custom 'Channels' with up to 3 subreddits each.

 * #### Minimalist
-By going for simplicity, Reeddit cares to show you only the most important information from the posts and comments.
+While aiming for simplicity, Reeddit cares to show you only the most important information from the posts and comments.
 No upvotes or points.

 * #### Elastic
 Reeddit has 3 different elastic layouts - you can use it on any window size.
 So it's comfortable to use on a smartphone, tablet or desktop.